onqlavelabs/onqlave-node/README.md

 const plainStream = createReadStream("<file or network stream you are wishing to encrypt>", { highWaterMark: 64 * 1024 });
 const cipherStream = createWriteStream("<file or network stream you are whishing to stream the encrypted data to>", { encoding: 'binary' });
-const associatedData := Buffer.from("this data needs to be authenticated, but not encrypted") //This can be an arbitrary piece of information you can use to for added security purpose. await service.encryptStream(plainStream, cipherStream, additionalData);
+const associatedData = Buffer.from("this data needs to be authenticated, but not encrypted"); //This can be an arbitrary piece of information you can use to for added security purpose. await service.encryptStream(plainStream, cipherStream, additionalData);
 plainStream.close();
 cipherStream.close();